kmaho17/shinpokered-rebalanced/README.md

 - Item Fixes
   - Great ball has a ball factor of 12 now
   - Stone evolutions cannot be triggered via level-up anymore
-  - Ether and elixer now account for PP-ups used when determining if move is at full PP
+  - Ether and elixir now account for PP-ups used when determining if move is at full PP
   - PP-restoring items no longer affect transformed moves and only restore the original moves
   - EXP ALL fixes
     - should now dispense the correct exp if multiple pokemon take place in a battle